peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public bool IsPowerOfTwo { get; }

-Gets a value indicating whether this object's value is a power of two.
+Gets a value indicating whether this object's value is a power of two, and greater than 0.

 <b>Returns:</b>

  `true
-      ` if this object's value is a power of two; otherwise, `false ` . `true
-      ` if this object' s value is a power of two; otherwise, `false ` .
+      ` if this object' s value is a power of two, and greater than 0; otherwise, `false ` .

 <a id="IsZero"></a>